Keizaal/Keizaal/beta.md

 **[Beta Download Link](https://www.nexusmods.com/skyrimspecialedition/mods/68997)**

 ## Know Issues
+- The SimonRim profile is unavailable because it is still work-in-progress
 - [Photo Mode](https://www.nexusmods.com/skyrimspecialedition/mods/91701) cannot be opened via the system menu
   - **Solved:** Incompatibility with [SkyUI 6](https://www.nexusmods.com/skyrimspecialedition/mods/12604), Photo Mode needs updated
     - **Temporary Workaround:** [Knotwork](https://www.nexusmods.com/skyrimspecialedition/mods/128235) will be kept on version 2.1.0 since it includes an old version of the system menu swf which allows for Photo Mode to be opened properly